 Wealden Flood Prevention and Preparedness Project

-A total of 861 households in Hellingly, Uckfield and Pevensey Bay have benefited from a combined initiative by Wealden District Council and East Sussex Fire and Rescue Service to raise awareness about flood prevention.
+A total of 861 households in Hellingly, Uckfield and Pevensey Bay benefited from a combined initiative by Wealden District Council and East Sussex Fire and Rescue Service during 2014-2016 to raise awareness about flood prevention.

 Doorstep visits by firefighters, community volunteers and Police Community Support Officers have more than doubled the number of homes who are now more aware and therefore flood prepared.